tadly/hideIt.sh/README.md

 ### Polybar (my main bar)
 You don't need my whole polybar config right?
 Right!

 I only did this for the purpose of testing while working on this script but...
-...I think I like it! :)
+I think I like it! :)
 ![hideIt-polybar](assets/hideIt-polybar.gif)
 *[Wallpaper](https://www.pixiv.net/member_illust.php?mode=medium&illust_id=60439088)*